 “6/29/73 / C-150 / N5305Q / FTW-LCL / “Practice area, touch and go’s, first solo.
 JD 1930144 CFII / Total flight hours to date = 3.8”

-Yep….three point freaking 8 hours total flight time.
-I barely knew enough to kill myself.
+Yep….3 point (freaking) 8 hours total flight time.
+I barely knew enough to properly kill myself.
 Thank you JD!.

 (Page 1, Logbook 1…this is where it all started…lol.)